-Bitcoin or altcoins to HODL?
+Bitcoin or altcoins to HODL

-Which coins are fine to HODL?
+Which coins are fine to HODL

-Where to HODL coins?
+Where to HODL coins

 HODLing is for the long term, and that means you should take extra care with your storage options.
-If at all possible you should look for a hardware or paper wallet that you can utilize to store your crypto coins.
+If possible, you should look for a hardware or paper wallet that you can utilize to store your crypto coins.
 This is always safer than a hot wallet like you’d have on a desktop or mobile phone, and if you’re really in it for the long haul, then it’s a cold wallet is the way to go.

 If you’re unfamiliar with these types of wallets, cold wallets are not connected to the internet.
 This makes it much more difficult for someone to try to steal your funds, and they are always the safest option when long-term HODLing.

-When to stop HODL?
+When to stop HODL

 This accomplishes two goals for you.
-First, it allows you to remove some capital in case the asset’s value plummets later.
+First, it allows you to remove some capital in case the asset value plummets later.
 This is a pretty safe assumption, especially if your coin has experienced a huge pump in value.
 Second, if the value does go down, you now have free capital.
 It’s possible that you could buy twice as many coins as you held before.

-Hold or day trade crypto?
+Hold or day trade crypto

 However, cryptocurrency day trading is not for everyone, and seller’s regret is as real as buyer’s regret is.
-Before taking this approach you should have a solid plan in place and set goals for yourself to keep you from making mistakes based on emotion.
+Before taking this approach you should have a solid plan in place and set goals for yourself to keep you from making mistakes based on emotions.

-If you’re interested in trying to flip your stack to gain more coins, then a strategy that many follow is to sell half.
+If you’re interested in trying to flip your stack to gain more coins, then a strategy that many follows is to sell half.
 This limits your “upside loss” if the price continues to rise, but it still gives you a nice amount to play with to try and increase your bags.

 HODL vs SODL

 SODL is pretty much the opposite of HODL.
 If the sentiment surrounding Bitcoin is very negative, then you may see people saying this instead.
 The decision of whether to HODL or SODL is a personal one.
-If you desperately need the money, then it may be best not to risk it.
+If you desperately need money, then it may be best not to risk it.

 However, if you don’t need the funds now, then the reward for HODLing could be much greater.
 Just remember that it’s not all or nothing, and it’s possible to sell a portion, and then continue to HODL a decent amount of your coins as well.